-Kristen Clarke is an activist lawyer currently serving as president and executive director of the Lawyers’ Committee for Civil Rights Under Law.
+Kristen Clarke is a left-of-center activist lawyer currently serving as Assistant Attorney General for the U.S. Department of Justice Civil Rights Division in the Biden administration.
+Prior to joining the Biden administration, she worked as president and executive director of the Lawyers’ Committee for Civil Rights Under Law.
 Prior to taking that position, she worked for the NAACP Legal Defense and Education Fund, the U.S. Department of Justice and for the New York state Attorney General’s Office.

 Kristen Clarke, since 2016, has worked as president and executive director of the Lawyers’ Committee for Civil Rights Under Law, a left-of-center advocacy group which also provides pro bono legal services in civil rights-related cases.